cropgeeks/flapjack-bytes/README.md

 The parameters are as follows:
 - the target div which we inject the library's canvas into
 - the width of the canvas the library will create
+    - can be set to `null` to automatically resize the canvas to fit the available width
 - the height of the canvas the library will create
 - the base url of the BrAPI server we're communicating with
 - the ID of the callSet (genotype dataset) to load from the BrAPI server
 - the ID of the map to load from the BrAPI server (or null)
 - the authentication token required to talk to the BrAPI server (or null)
+- the width of the overview the library will create
+    - can be set to `null` to automatically resize the canvas to fit the available width
+    - If undefined, use the same width as the genotype view
+- the height of the overview the library will create (if undefined, use a default height)
+- the minimum width for the genotype view (auto-width mode only, optional)
+- the minimum height for the genotype view (auto-width mode only, optional)

 ### Local File